-The Classic Center Arena was a part of the 2020 SPLOST vote.
-Construction began in January 2022, along with a ceremonial groundbreaking ceremony slated for April 28, 2022.
+The Classic Center Arena was a part of the 2020 SPLOST vote and construction for the new arena began in January 2022.
 This facility will have the capacity to hold 8,500 people and has the ability to transform for any occasion from concerts and sports tournaments to banquets and general sessions.
-The Classic Center Arena will be a place that both residents and guest of the city can enjoy.
+The Classic Center Arena is expected to open in 2024 and will be a place that both residents and guests of the city can enjoy.

-"The Classic Center complex, along with their programming, is wonderful for all of Athens not just financially but culturally as well!
+"The Classic Center complex, along with its programming, is wonderful for all of Athens, not just financially but culturally as well!
 Thornton Brothers will continue to support The Center with our money, attendance, and participation."

 Director, UGA Music Business Program

 "I support The Classic Center Arena.
-As a long-time citizen, I feel that each expansion of The Classic Center has brought more large events to Athens, helping both downtown businesses and the labor force that staffs these events.
-This arena will expand the scope of possible programming for Athens, including larger scale concerts that are not currently possible in Athens.
-In addition to continuing to help the sectors of the local economy that The Classic Center already enhances, this could be a boom for our local concert promoters and production crews, as well as providing opportunities for UGA Music Business students to work alongside professionals at major concert events."
+As a long-time citizen, I feel that each expansion of The Classic Center has brought more large events to Athens, helping downtown businesses and the labor force that staffs these events.
+This arena will expand the scope of possible programming for Athens, including larger-scale concerts that are not currently possible in Athens.
+In addition to continuing to help the sectors of the local economy that The Classic Center already enhances, this could be a boom for our local concert promoters and production crews and provide opportunities for UGA Music Business students to work alongside professionals at major concert events."